Baseball Dugout

 In 2024, Krepline's squad posted a 31-11 record, the most wins in a season in school history, and four of his student-athletes earned All-America recognitions.
 Outfielder Jacob Charon was named the league's player of the year and pitcher Quinn Berglin was named the pitcher of the year.

-Overall, Krepline coached 21 all-conference players and had 12 all-region selections during his time at Lawrence.
+Overall, Krepline coached 21 all-conference players,12 all-region selections, and 6 All Americans during his time at Lawrence.

 Krepline, who also had a stint as an assistant coach at Lawrence in 2013 and 2014, was an assistant coach at St. Norbert college from 2015-18.
 During that time, he coached six All-Midwest Conference and four All-Central Region pitchers.
 St. Norbert also won three Midwest Conference North Division titles, a Midwest Conference championship and played in the NCAA Division III Regional Tournament.

 Krepline is a 2009 graduate of Carthage College, where he earned his bachelor's degree in exercise and sport science.
-He received a master's degree in applied exercise science from Concordia University in 2015.
+He received a master's degree in applied exercise science from Concordia University-Chicago in 2015.

-He was a pitcher at Carthage, helping lead his team to the finals of the NCAA Division III Baseball Championship in 2007.
-A two-sport star, Krepline was also a wide receiver on the football team and won a CCIW Championship in 2004.
+He was a pitcher at Carthage College, helping lead his team to the NCAA Division III World Series in 2007.
+A two-sport star, Krepline was also a wide receiver on the football team, winning a CCIW Championship in 2004, and making the National Quarterfinals.

 Krepline and his wife, Bri, have two sons, Boe and Crewe, and a daughter, Sadie.